jiminn-lee/modater/README.md

 easily update your minecraft mods!

 ## stuff to do
-- figure out how to use rust to extract jar files to read json file w/ version and id of mod
+- use either node.js or rust to extract jar files in mode folder into modater folder.
+- filter extracted contents so only json and maybe icon.png remains
-- fetch data from modrinth and compare versions
+- read json data and show list accordingly
+- use data to check if mod is up to date and compatible with selected version
-- etc etc etc etc
+-